-PETITION TO THE OFFICE OF PUBLIC GUARDIAN AND TRUSTEE TO END THE SHAM DIVORCE PROCEEDING FILED BY GEORGE'S CHILDREN AND TO REUNITE JOANNE AND GEORGE CHUVALO.
+PETITION TO THE OFFICE OF PUBLIC GUARDIAN AND TRUSTEE TO END THE SHAM DIVORCE PROCEEDING FILED BY GEORGE'S CHILDREN USING POWER OF ATTORNEY AND TO REUNITE GEORGE WITH HIS WIFE, JOANNE CHUVALO.

 When George was notified in June of 2016 that his children filed to divorce him, he revoked his children's power of attorney.
 His revocation explicitly states that he wants to end the divorce proceeding his children started and remain with his wife.
 When George's revocation was sent to his children's attorney, she disregarded the revocation and continued to pursue George Chuvalo's divorce against his wishes.
-A bar complaint has since been filed against the children's attorney.
+A bar complaint has since been filed with the Law Society of Ontario against the children's attorney.

 George was taken from his matrimonial home in Caledon by a group of people in June of 2016.
-The group included a family member of George's first marriage and a security guard.
+Included in the group were a family member of George's first marriage and a security guard.
 George and his wife, Joanne, were prevented from driving out of their driveway and George was physically removed from Joanne's vehicle.
 The group told George that he was being taken to Muhammed Ali's funeral.
-However, George never arrived at Muhammed Ali's funeral and George was never returned home to his wife.
+However, George never arrived at Muhammed Ali's funeral and George was never returned home.
 By the time George was taken from his wife, his children had already filed to force their father's divorce.

-The same day George was taken from the family home, Joanne called 9-1-1 to report George's abduction.
+The same day George was taken from the family home, Joanne called 9-1-1 to report her missing husband.
 Police located the vehicle containing George and questioned the passengers.
 In the meantime, Joanne's lawyer contacted police and advised that she was on her way there to explain the case to the arresting officer.
-For whatever reason, police let the car containing George leave without even speaking with George's wife or her attorney.
+However, police let the car containing George leave without even speaking with George's wife or her attorney.
 Since that day, Joanne has been prevented from knowing where her husband is.

 According to Joanne, George has been hidden around the greater Toronto area at his children's homes, nursing homes, and the home of a security guard commonly seen with George selling memorabilia.
 Throughout the divorce litigation, George has been examined by medical professionals who have all agreed that George suffers from significant cognitive impairment.
 According to medical reports, the children's attorney became angry with George when he refused to sign the divorce application submitted by his children.
 By late 2017, George's cognitive impairment worsened to the point that George mistakenly thought the lawyer hired by his children was tasked with reuniting him with his wife.

 A week long trial on George's mental capacity was scheduled to begin on January 8, 2018.
-Before trial started, Justice Kiteley finally ordered George's children and their attorney out of the case due to the fact that all expert physicians agreed that George lacked the cognitive ability to understand what was happening in court and to instruct a lawyer.
+Before trial started, Justice Kiteley finally ordered George's children and their attorney out of the case due to the fact that all expert physicians agreed that George lacked the mental capacity to instruct a lawyer.
 Once George's children and their attorney were removed from the case, the Office of Public Guardian and Trustee was substituted in as George's representative.

 On March 12, Joanne Chuvalo's attorneys asked the Office of Public Guardian and Trustee to allow the couple to spend time together.
 However, the Office of Public Guardian and Trustee refused to take a position on the issue.
 In doing so, the court had no ability to grant Joanne access to her husband.
 We support George's interests being protected by the Office of Public Guardian and Trustee, but with that representation comes responsibility.